tvaneerd/isocpp/making_optional_greater_equal.md

 We want everything to be consistent.
 Sometimes this is not possible.
 What should we do?

 The following is probably obvious when stated, but still needs to be stated sometimes:
-**_Not all consistency is valued equally._** There is a scale:
+**_Not all consistency is valued equally._** There is a scale (from greatest to least value):

 - Self consistency
 - Similar consistency